jdorn/json-editor/README.md

 Template Macros
 ------------------
 A unique feature of JSON Editor is the support for template macros.
 This lets you specify a field's value in terms of other fields.
-Templates only work for fields of type `string`.
+Templates only work for fields of type `string`, `integer`, and `number`.

 JSON Editor supports the following template engines out of the box: